pretagov/projectsmigrator/README.md

 The default setting is ```-f="Priority:Priority"```

-By default Projects has a custom field called Priority with more options than zenhubs "High Priority" flag.
+By default Projects has a custom field called Priority with more options than ZenHub's "High Priority" flag.
 If this field exists we will migrate High Priority issues to the cloest word match.

 ## Estimate